tylerhsu/cutcats/README.md

 A website that assists with payroll and invoice management for Cut Cats Courier.
 Built with NodeJS, Express, React, and MongoDB.

 ## Local Development
-1. Install [nvm](https://github.com/nvm-sh/nvm).
-This project manages its node version via a .nvmrc file.
+1. Install [volta](https://volta.sh/).
+This project manages its node version via a "volta" entry in package.json.
 2. Install [Docker](https://docs.docker.com/install).
-Docker is used to run a local db during unit tests.
+Docker is used to run a local db during unit tests and optionally a local db for development.
-3. Use `nvm` to install the project's node version:
+3. Run a local db:
 ```
-nvm install
+docker-compose up -d
 ```
 4. Install dependencies:
 ```